Skip to main content

 Defense Programs, Full Product Lifecycle

-Mission Analysis through Sustainment.
-UAF, DoDAF, and SysML v2 grounded.
-AI-augmented, senior-led — the full product lifecycle under one delivery team.
+Mission Engineering through Sustainment.
+Aligned to the Adaptive Acquisition Framework, the systems-engineering “Vee”, and the DoD Digital Engineering Strategy — UAF, DoDAF, and SysML v2 grounded.
+AI-augmented, senior-led, full product lifecycle under one delivery team.

 02 — Requirements & Capability Management